Carrot Cake with Lemon Frosting

 • In a large bowl, beat together eggs, applesauce, and sugar, then mix in carrots.

-• In another bowl, sift together flour, baking powder, cinnamon, nutmeg, and salt, then stir into carrot mixture until just moistened.
+• In another bowl, sift together flours, baking powder, cinnamon, nutmeg, and salt, then stir into carrot mixture until completely mixed in.
+The batter will be thick.

-• Bake for 15-20 minutes, until a toothpick inserted in the center comes out clean.
-Invert cakes onto a wire rack and let cool before frosting.
+• Bake for 18-22 minutes, until a toothpick inserted in the center comes out clean.
+Let cool in the pan 5-10 minutes, then turn out onto a wire rack to cool completely before frosting.

 • To frost, beat together neufchatel cheese, powdered sugar, vanilla, and lemon zest until smooth.
 Frost cake and top with walnuts, if desired.